 This guide presents a six-step plan for working internationally in the field of architecture and related services.

 The plan is relevant to all practices working internationally, from those embarking on overseas projects for the first time to experienced practices looking to improve their business performance.
 Following the plan will not only help you to maximise the returns on your investments, but should also ensure that you enjoy the experience of working with international partners.

-For more information, download the Working Internationally - A guide for practices
+For more information, download Working Internationally - A guide for practices

-Please note that in addition to this guide, the following guides will also be available to download for our Chartered Members:
+Please note that in addition to these guides, the following guide will also be available to download for our Chartered Members: